How to Get Started with Web Development: Your Complete Beginner’s Guide

 Step-by-Step: Build Your First Simple Website

 Building your first website doesn’t need to be complicated.
-Focus on getting the core elements right, one layer at a time.
+With How to Get Started with Web Development: Your Complete Beginner’s Guide, focus on getting the core elements right, one layer at a time.

 Create an HTML Skeleton